About

 Myers-Briggs: ISFJ, "The Protector" Enneagram: Type 6, "The Loyalist"

-I’m a die-hard UGA football fan (Go Dawgs!) and, by extension, a proud Philadelphia Eagles fan (Go Birds!)—despite never attending UGA or living in Philly.
-I love pop-punk and pop culture, and I never miss an episode of NPR’s Pop Culture Happy Hour.
+I’m a die-hard UGA football fan (Go Dawgs!) and, by extension, a proud Philadelphia Eagles fan (Go Birds!) despite never attending UGA or living in Philly.
+I am also a lover of pop-punk music and pop culture, and I never miss an episode of NPR’s Pop Culture Happy Hour.

 When I’m not working, you’ll find me taking classes at my local community art center, diving into literary fiction (and eagerly discussing it with anyone who’ll listen), or tackling a new puzzle.
 I’m also a classically trained violinist and a self-proclaimed foodie who loves cooking (and eating!) elaborate meals.